yet-another-static-site-generator/yass/README.md

 You can use Docker images `adabuild` and `adabuildwin64` from the project [Docker Ada](https://www.laeran.pl/repositories/dockerada).
-They contain all libraries and compiler needed to build the game.
+They contain all libraries and compiler needed to build the program.

-To build the game for Linux, download `adabuild` image and type in console:
+To build the program for Linux, download `adabuild` image and type in console:

 `docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuild /bin/bash -c "cd /app && gprbuild -p -P yass.gpr -XMode=release"`

-To build the game for Windows 64-bit, download `adabuildwin64` image and type in console:
+To build the program for Windows 64-bit, download `adabuildwin64` image and type in console:

 `docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuildwin64 /bin/bash -c "cd /app && gprbuild -p -P yass.gpr -XMode=release --target=x86_64-windows"`